 Asbestos — A mineral fiber known to cause mesothelioma.
-Outlawed in the U.S. in the late 1970s, asbestos was, and can still be, found in hundreds of products and construction materials.
+Largely banned (but not entirely banned) in the U.S. in the late 1970s, asbestos was, and can still be, found in hundreds of products and construction materials.

 Consumer Product Safety Improvement Act — A watchdog consumer protection law enacted in 1972 that, among other things, allows the Consumer Product Safety Commission (CPSC) to issue and enforce mandatory product standards and ban or recall unsafe products.

-Mass tort — A type of civil lawsuit involving many plaintiffs against one or a few corporate defendants.
+Mass tort — A series of civil lawsuits involving many plaintiffs against one or a few corporate defendants.
 While mass tort is similar to a class action (definition above) case in which a large group of people have been harmed by the same entity, there is a procedural difference.
 Each plaintiff in a mass tort is treated as an individual – not as a group, like in a class action case.
-For example, anything specific to an individual plaintiff, and how that person has been damaged by the actions of the defendant must be established.
+For example, anything specific to an individual plaintiff, and how that person has been damaged by the actions of the defendant, must be established.

-Mesothelioma — A specific type of cancer, which is caused by inhaling asbestos fibers (a mineral fiber mined from the ground).
-Until asbestos usage was outlawed in the U.S. in the 1970s it was used in hundreds of everyday household products like drywall, tiles, glues, some clothing, and in manufacturing and shipping industries, particularly the military.
-Mesothelioma can take from 20 – 50 years to develop and some experts estimate that because of the prevalence of asbestos, even before the 1970s, more than 10 million people will likely die from mesothelioma by 2075.
+Mesothelioma — A specific type of cancer that is primarily caused by inhaling asbestos fibers (a mineral fiber mined from the ground).
+Until asbestos usage was largely (but not entirely) banned in the U.S. in the 1970s, it was used in hundreds of everyday household products like drywall, insulation, tiles, roofing shingles, siding, glues, some clothing, and in manufacturing and shipping industries, particularly the military.
+Mesothelioma can take from 20 – 50 years to develop and some experts estimate that because of the prevalence of asbestos, more than 10 million people will likely die from mesothelioma by 2075.

 Products liability — The responsibility of a manufacturer or vendor to compensate an individual for injuries caused by defective merchandise.
-Products liability cases may be brought if a product has a faulty design and/or was manufactured or marketed improperly, or the public was not sufficiently warned about the known dangers.
+Products liability cases may be brought for three reasons: 1) if a product has a faulty design, 2) was manufactured improperly, or 3) the product was marketed improperly or public was not sufficiently warned about the known dangers.

-Tort law — is a type of law that deals with a wrongful act or an infringement of a right leading to civil (not criminal) legal liability.
-For example, if you are injured by a harmful drug, and you pursue a case against the drug manufacturer, that case is tried under tort law.
+Tort law — is an area of law that deals with a wrongful act or an infringement of a right leading to civil (not criminal) legal liability.
+For example, if you are injured by a harmful drug, and you pursue a case against the drug manufacturer, the rules of tort law apply.

 Wrongful death — An action brought against a person or entity by the survivors of someone who died as a result of the defendant’s negligence, an intentional act, or a defective product.
-Typically this is the immediate family members.
-The damages in a wrongful death suit are payable based on the harm the plaintiffs’ endured as a result of the death of their family member.
-Wrongful death damages can also include medical expenses incurred and potentially pain and suffering of the deceased from the time of injury until death, as well as financial support and loss of love and companionship.
+Typically, this is the immediate family members.
+Awarded damages in a wrongful death suit are payable based on the harm the plaintiffs endured as a result of the death of their family member.
+Wrongful death damages can include medical expenses incurred, pain and suffering of the deceased from the time of injury until death, as well as loss of financial support and loss of love and companionship.
 Wrongful death damages vary by state.